 Bagley’s novel was first published in paperback in the USA by Fawcett Publications Inc. The Fawcett Crest edition (ISBN: 449-01684-095; Library of Congress Catalogue Card Number 71-135711) was issued in April 1972, reprinted by arrangement with Doubleday & Company Inc.

 Similar artwork, which is uncredited, on the cover of this edition was used on the slightly earlier first Japanese paperback edition, published in January 1972.
-The rear cover uses an image of Bagley pictured at Cleopatra’s Needle on the Thames embankment, London.
-This publicity image was taken on 22nd January 1971 by American photographer Jerry Bauer and was also used on the rear of the Fawcett Crest paperback edition of The Freedom Trap.
+The rear cover uses the image of Bagley pictured at Cleopatra’s Needle on the Thames embankment, London.
+This publicity image was also used on the rear of the Fawcett Crest paperback edition of The Freedom Trap.